Home

 Not just for the grown-ups, these Indian baby food recipes are nutritious and introduce your baby to some delightful new flavours.

-Contrary to popular belief, Indian food does not have to be "hot" - many spices used are simply aromatic and delicious, and babies love them!
 Like many of us, I have always enjoyed Indian food and ate it often whilst pregnant and when breastfeeding.
-Perhaps this is why my children have all taken readily to more exotic recipes!
+Perhaps this is why our children have all taken readily to more exotic recipes!

-I recommend introducing these recipes from around 7-8 months (for older babies, visit Indian baby food recipes for your 10-12 month baby) , but use your discretion - if you feel your baby has a "sensitive tummy", then you may wish to wait a little longer.
-See the allergies page for more information about food sensitivity.
+We recommend introducing these recipes from around 7-8 months (for older babies, visit Indian baby food recipes for your 10-12 month baby) , but use your discretion – if you feel your baby has a “sensitive tummy”, then you may wish to wait a little longer.

 And always remember to apply the four day rule when introducing any new food to your baby.